 Shining a Light On Inequity In Education: Actions You Can Take

-Despite the disruption in learning, the pandemic also presents an opportunity for education leaders and a ray of hope.
+Despite the disruption in learning, the pandemic also presents an opportunity for education leaders and teachers—and a ray of hope.
 As New Leaders CEO Jean Desravines explains, his sense of hope “stems from the fact that the pandemic is shining a light on the inequities that existed before the pandemic and that spotlight serves as an impetus to drive us to action."

 Limited access to resources

 We live in a deeply inequitable society, where too many systems—including our schools—uphold structural racism.
 Consider for example that school districts with higher concentrations of students of color and students in low-income communities receive significantly less funding than predominantly white districts serving the same number of students.
-Less funding equates to lower quality curriculum materials, computers, and less experienced teachers.
+Less school funding equates to lower quality curriculum materials, computers, and less experienced and qualified teachers.

 We need to work to remove barriers to student success.
 Disrupting inequities requires equity-focused leaders passionately contributing to systemic change.

 During the pandemic, the lack of technology access in our public schools became abundantly evident.
 During the first shutdowns in March 2020, only 42 percent of households with school-aged children had an internet connection or access to a device.
 Black and Hispanic families were 1.3 to 1.4 times less likely to have access than their white counterparts, preventing students from even participating in remote learning.